Skip to main content

 • gameplay

-The gameplay of "King's Orders" is characterized by a unique letter-based mechanic for issuing and receiving orders, which adds an interesting twist to the grand strategy genre.
-While the core mechanics are solid and the game can be enjoyable, some players find the dispatch system formulaic and lacking in depth, leading to a repetitive experience across factions.
-Overall, the game offers a fun and engaging concept, but it could benefit from more complexity and variety to enhance replayability.
+The gameplay of the game is characterized by a unique letter-based mechanic that allows players to send and receive orders and information, which many find intriguing but not fully realized.
+While the core mechanics are solid and enjoyable, some players feel that the user interface is tedious and lacks depth, leading to a repetitive experience.
+Overall, the game offers a fun and original concept, but it may require a time investment to fully appreciate its complexities.

 • “The game is interesting and offers a unique style of gameplay where everything is done through letters.”